Lisa Howard (news personality): Journalism career

 According to her daughter, Fritzi, Howard became involved with Castro and viewed herself as a grand player on the stage of history.
 In an article for Politico detailing their relationship, Peter Kornbluh describes Howard's role as a liaison between the United States and Cuba as "intimate diplomacy", explaining that "her role as peacemaker was built on a complex, little-understood rapport she managed to forge with Castro himself – a relationship that was political and personal, intellectual and intimate."
 In order to continue the reconciliation agenda, she set up a meeting between UN diplomat William Attwood and Cuba's UN representative Carlos Lechuga on September 23, 1963, at her Upper East Side New York apartment, under the cover of a cocktail party.
 With Howard's support, the Kennedy White House was organizing a secret meeting with an emissary of Fidel Castro in November 1963 at the United Nations—a plan that was aborted when President Kennedy was assassinated in Dallas on November 22, 1963.

 The new president, Lyndon B. Johnson, objected to normalizing relations with Cuba as he feared this would make him appear soft on Communism.
 Howard continued to work toward better relations, returning to Cuba to do another ABC special with Castro in February 1964 and becoming a go-between for communications between Washington and Havana.
 When Argentine Marxist revolutionary Ernesto "Che" Guevara came to New York in December 1964, she hosted a cocktail party for him and arranged a meeting between Guevara and U.S. Senator Eugene McCarthy.

 In September 1964, Howard helped form a political organization called "Democrats for Keating"—a group of liberal Democrats that included Gore Vidal, who opposed Robert F. Kennedy's bid to become a U.S. senator representing the state of New York.
 ABC News warned her that her public partisan politics would lead to her dismissal.
 Howard nevertheless continued to work openly in support of Kennedy's Republican opponent, Kenneth Keating.
-In the fall of 1964, ABC cancelled her news show and fired Howard.
+In the fall of 1964, ABC fired Howard and named Marlene Sanders as the new anchor of News with the Woman's Touch, which would last until 1968.